 Areas of expertise: twentieth century theology, especially Erich Przywara and Hans Urs von Balthasar; twenty-first century constructive theologies; Continental philosophy, especially Maurice Merleau-Ponty and Giorgio Agamben; art and literary criticism; theology and the arts, especially poetry, dance, and visual art; Christian anthropology, especially in terms of the relationship between embodiment and culture; theories of ritual

-Lexi Eikelboom is a Research Fellow in the Institute for Religion and Critical Inquiry.
-She completed a doctorate in Theology (Modern Doctrine) at the University of Oxford in 2016.
-Before coming to ACU, she taught theology and interdisciplinary humanities at the John Wesley Honors College.
-Eikelboom’s research marshals perspectives from phenomenology, social theory, the arts and aesthetics, and liturgical and ritual studies to communicate the religious and theological significance of rhythm as a fundamental feature of human existence.
-She has published articles and chapters in The Heythrop Journal, Studies in Christian Ethics, and the collection Game Over, Good or Bad News?
-Eschatology in Question with de Gruyter.
+Lexi Eikelboom is a Research Fellow in Religion and Theology at the Institute for Religion and Critical Inquiry.
+She completed a doctorate in Theology (Modern Doctrine) at the University of Oxford in 2016, following a Master’s in Christian Ethics also from Oxford.
+Before coming to ACU, she taught theology and interdisciplinary humanities at the John Wesley Honors College, Indiana Wesleyan University.